Investigating the Fermi-Hubbard model by the tensor-backflow method: Numerical results

-To obtain the energy extrapolation under the limit of zero energy variance, we linearly fit the four solid dots for each lattice size~\cite{Hubbard_TNS,lanczos}.
-In Fig.(\ref{fig:E_compare}), energy extrapolations are denoted by blue solid lines.
-From Fig.(\ref{fig:E_compare})(a)(b), extrapolated energies under OBC for $8\times 8$ is -0.6993, and for $4\times 16$ is -0.6826.
-Extrapolated energies are close to state-of-the-art energies: -0.6993 for $8\times 8$ and -0.6830 for $4\times 16$, achieved by the fPEPS with $D$=20 within GO optimized.
-Based on results of OBC, the extrapolated energy of PBC in Fig.(\ref{fig:E_compare})(c) predicts the state-of-the-art result: -0.7642.
+To perform energy extrapolation under the limit of zero energy variance, we linearly fit the four solid dots for each lattice size~\cite{Hubbard_TNS, lanczos}.
+The extrapolated energies are indicated by blue solid lines in Fig.(\ref{fig:E_compare}).
+From Fig.(\ref{fig:E_compare})(a)(b), the extrapolated energies under OBC are -0.6993 for the $8 \times 8$ lattice and $-0.6826$ for the $4 \times 16$ lattice.
+These extrapolated values are in close agreement with state-of-the-art energies: -0.6993 for the $8 \times 8$ lattice and $-0.6830$ for the $4 \times 16$ lattice, as achieved by the fPEPS with $D$=20 and GO optimization.
+The extrapolated energy for PBC shown in Fig.(\ref{fig:E_compare})(c) is $-0.7642$, which matches the state-of-the-art neural Pfaffian result~\cite{Hubbard_NN4}.

-Energy comparisons are detailed in Tab.(\ref{tab:E_compare}).
-In the table, $E_{p=0}$ is from the Tensor-Backflow and $E_{p=1}$ is from a Lanczos optimization of the converged wave-function.
-For cases under OBC, reference energies are from GO optimized fPEPS with the largest bond dimension $D$=20~\cite{Hubbard_fPEPS}.
-For lattices of $8\times 8$ and $4\times 16$, $E_{p=0}$ is achieved by the Tensor-Backflow with all-site backflow terms.
-For the lattice of $16\times 16$, $E_{p=0}$ is achieved by the Tensor-Backflow with NN backflow terms. $E_{p=1}$ are competitive to fPEPS results, and relative errors repsect to fPEPS results are $1.6\times 10^{-3}$, $1.3\times 10^{-3}$ and $4.1\times 10^{-4}$ for $8\times 8$, $4\times 16$ and $16\times 16$ lattices, respectively.
-Therefore, comparing to the fPEPS, energy precision for NN backflow on the $16\times 16$ lattice is even better than that for all-site backflow on 64-site lattices.
+Energy comparisons with fPEPS~\cite{Hubbard_fPEPS}, NQS~\cite{Manybody_benchmark}, tensor networks~\cite{Hubbard_TNS}, and AFQMC~\cite{AFQMC_n1,AFQMC_sym} are provided in Tab.(\ref{tab:E_compare}).
+In the table, $E_{p=0}$ represents the energy from the Tensor-Backflow wave-function, and $E_{p=1}$ represents the energy obtained after a Lanczos step on the converged wave-function.
+For OBC, the reference energies are taken from GO-optimized fPEPS with $D$=20~\cite{Hubbard_fPEPS}.
+For the $8 \times 8$ and $4 \times 16$ lattices under OBC, the wave-function corresponds to all-site backflow, while for the $16 \times 16$ lattice under OBC, the wave-function uses NN backflow.

-Because of the high complexity, cases under PBC are not practical for fPEPS.
-Reference energy for $n$=0.875 and $U$=8 on the $16\times 16$ lattice under PBC is -0.7544 from the VMC method in literature~\cite{Manybody_benchmark}.
-Meanwhile, the Tensor-Backflow after a Lanczos optimization has achieved the energy $1\times 10^{-3}$ lower.
-Under the same filling and $U$=10, with antiperiodic along the x-boundary and periodic along the y-boundary (A-PBC in the table), the Tensor-Backflow after a Lanczos optimization has achieved the energy $2.2\times 10^{-3}$ lower comparing to the reference energy.
-The reference energy is from the energy extrapolation result of the tensor network method in literature~\cite{Hubbard_TNS}.
-Comparing to AFQMC results in literatures~\cite{AFQMC_n1,AFQMC_sym}, the Tensor-Backflow after a Lanczos optimization has achieved competitive energies under various fillings, interaction strengths and boundary conditions.
-Meanwhile, relative errors are all in the magnitude of $\mathcal{O}(10^{-3})$.